As of Friday, September 9th, 2022, masks will be encouraged for all visitors to the Museum, but will no longer be required.

 An inherent risk of exposure to COVID-19 exists in any public space where people are present.
 We cannot guarantee that you will not be exposed to COVID-19 during your visit.
 Those visiting the New York Transit Museum do so at their own risk of exposure.

-Affiliates and reciprocal members, including Cool Culture Family Pass holders, museum employees, as well as to members of institutions worldwide that participate in the ASTC and Time Travelers programs, please book your advance affiliate tickets here.
+Affiliates and reciprocal members, including Cool Culture Family Pass holders, museum employees, as well as members of institutions worldwide that participate in the ASTC and Time Travelers programs, please book affiliate tickets and be sure to bring proof of affiliation with you when you visit.